denten-books/plain-text/2-device.md

 itself---disappear.
 Conversely, when viewed up close, the technical particulates obscure sight of the work as a whole.

+Lubbock writes that the "real heart and substance of the book [...] stands out more clearly for the obscurity into which the less essential parts of it subside" [@lubbock_craft_1921, 4].
+To read in this mode is to deny the book its materiality.
+When reading for pleasure, lay readers lose themselves in the elements of narrative immediately available for observation.
+To read the novel for pleasure for Lubbock is to "forget, if we can, that the book is an object of art. [@lubbock_craft_1921, 6]" By object of art he means the transcendent idea of the novel as opposed to the immanent work itself.
+To "objectify the elements" of the novel that "strike us more keenly," as Lubbock phrases it, therefore means for him quite the opposite of what is usually meant by objectification.
+The complete mental idea of the novel congeals only at the conclusion of reading, that is at the limits of the book as a thing.
+Lubbock writes: "Far from losing ourselves in the world of the novel, we must hold it away from us, see it all in detachment, and use the whole of it to make the image we seek, the book itself" [@lubbock_craft_1921, 6].
+But to hold the book away means actually to internalize it completely.
+And by "book" he means the idea of a novel, not at all the thing itself.
+Thus to read critically is, paradoxically, also to arrest the coming-into-being of the work.
+The difficulty of materialist poetics reflects in its language, which continually conflates mental and physical constructs.

+[^ln2-herder]: Lubbock collapses somewhat the difference between painting and sculpture.
+See for example @herder_sculpture_2002.

 *The Craft of Fiction* ends on an ambivalent note.
 Lubbock sensed the inadequacy of his materialism: "if only there was one single tangible and measurable fact about the book," he wrote.
 If only it could be "weighed like a